GMLC-TDC/HELICS/docs/user-guide/installation/build_from_source.md

 Another valuable piece of information about `CMake` is that almost every "OPTION" is configurable while you generate the build files.
 This means you can pass it configurations settings as a key value pair by adding `-D{NAME_OF_OPTION}={VALUE_OF_OPTION}` to the `cmake` command line interface.
-For example, to build the Python extension all you need to do is pass in `-DBUILD_PYTHON_INTERFACE=ON`.
+For example, to build the Java extension all you need to do is pass in `-DHELICS_BUILD_JAVA_INTERFACE=ON`.
 You can also run `ccmake .` in the build folder, to get a command line interactive prompt to change configuration settings.
 On Windows, you can use the cmake GUI to do the same.
 Again, there are more instructions in the individual installation pages but a useful trick to know if something isn't documented or a slightly more advanced feature is required.
 Available CMake options for HELICS are documented [here](https://helics.readthedocs.io/en/latest/installation/helics_cmake_options.html).